It wasn’t a lake. It was the Oldest House.

 The voice actors are fantastic across the board, while an absolutely bonkers script and strong soundtrack make for a killer combo.

 You’ll want to uncover every hidden area or clue to the overarching mystery.
-You will care about exploring the world.
+You will care about exploring.

 Graphically stunning throughout, even if the framerate can hiccup at times, even on more powerful hardware.